 The magnitude of this category is moderate.
-Projects financed under the category include water reuse projects in pulp mills, projects to reduce water consumption in operations and reduction of effluent diversion.
-According to information provided by the company, the projects contributed, in part, to the corporate reduction of water consumption in the cellulose business of about 4% in the 2020-2021 period.
-Although we acknowledge the positive benefits of projects related to water reuse in the industrial process and reduction of water consumption, there is neither visibility on the specific contribution of the projects financed by the April 2023 issuance nor corporate targets in this area to compare with broader industry performance.
+Projects financed under the category include water reuse projects in pulp mills, projects to reduce water consumption in operations, as well as projects to reduce effluents and chemical inputs to help ensure compliance with regulations where the company operates.
+According to information provided by Arauco, in 2022 the financed projects contributed, in part, to a 15% reduction in total corporate net water consumption and a 13% reduction in effluents compared to 2021 indicators.
+Although we acknowledge the positive benefits of projects related to water reuse in the industrial process and reduction of water consumption and effluents, there is limited visibility on the specific contribution of some of the projects financed by the June 2023 issuance to the overall companywide improvements in water consumption and effluent reduction.
+In addition, there are no public corporate targets in this area to compare with broader industry performance.